akoreman/Marching-Cubes-Unity-Job-System/README.md

-# Marching Cubes Electric Potential
+# Marching Cubes Gravitational Potential

 WIP.
-Visualisation of the electric potential of a collection of charged bodies using the marching cubes algorithm.
+Visualisation of the gravitational potential of a collection of massive bodies using the marching cubes algorithm.
+Main goal is to visualise the Lagrange points.
 Implemented using Unity3D.